jus/jus.js.org/index.md

 ## Datafiles

-JSON and YML files are slurped into the handlebars context object, which is accessible to every page.
+JSON and YML files are slurped into the [Handlebars context object](#context), which is accessible to every page.

 Extensions: `json|yaml|yml`